vikkumar2021/Cryptopunks/README.md

 2. Install Docker if it isn't already installed on your machine.
 Installation instructions can be found [here from the CSE6242 HW3 resources](https://poloclub.github.io/cse6242-2022spring-online/hw3/Docker_Getting_Started_Guide_Spring_2022.pdf).

-3. On the command line unzip the download and change directories to the root of the repository/folder.
+3. On the command line unzip the download and change directories to the "CODE" folder in the root of the repository/folder.
 The below steps are intended to be completed on the command line interface.

- `cd ~/Downloads/Cryptopunks/`
+ `cd ~/Downloads/Cryptopunks/CODE`

 To ensure you're in the correct directory, when you run the `ls` command you should see the Dockerfile as well as this current README.md file listed.